-Aaron Yowell represents private, public and nonprofit developers and real estate owners, with a particular focus on affordable housing developers.
-He advises these clients in all aspects of project development, rehabilitation, and operation, including acquisitions, dispositions, regulator matters, public and private financings, joint ventures and investments.
+Aaron Yowell represents private, public and nonprofit real estate developers, owners and investors, with a particular focus on projects with affordable housing components and unconventional financing structures, including housing development fund companies, tax incentive programs such as Article XI and Affordable New York (a/k/a 421-a benefits) and inclusionary housing.
+He guides all aspects of project development, new construction, rehabilitation, and operation, including acquisitions, dispositions, regulatory matters, public and private financings, joint ventures and investments.

-Constructing new affordable housing properties and repositioning existing ones is complicated and requires a marshaling diverse sets of government agencies and debt and equity partners.
-I guide developers and owners through these complexities, moving all parties toward a common goal.
-For example, I recently helped a joint venture between two private, for-profit developers acquire and finance a large New York City property developed on a long-term ground lease from a governmental agency.
+Constructing projects with affordable housing and repositioning and preserving existing housing requires marshaling diverse sets of government agencies and debt and equity partners.
+I guide developers and investors through these complexities, moving all parties toward a common goal.
+For example, I recently helped a joint venture between two private, for-profit developers acquire and finance the rehabilitation of a large New York City property built on a long-term ground lease from a governmental agency.
 The project was financed with the taxable bond proceeds and conventional private equity.
-Getting this deal closed required reconciling the interests of the bond issuer, a private equity investor new to the investment class, as well as two joint venture partners.
+Getting to closing required harmonizing the interests of the bond issuer and a private equity investor new to affordable housing with the interest of our client.

-Up to the minute deal awareness is essential to my work and I rely on strong project management to deliver results.
-Affordable housing transactions, which often involve upwards of five or six different sources of debt financing, tax credit equity, state and local tax exemptions, present a unique opportunity for efficiency.
-I am constantly focused on ways we can reduce friction for our clients, creating more and better opportunities to leverage existing assets and unlock new lines of business.
-A big piece of this is the Code the Deal transactional law hackathon, which I spearheaded on behalf of the firm, along with our other innovation initiatives.
+Up-to-the-minute deal awareness is essential to my work and I rely on strong project management to keep all the members of our team, including our clients, in the loop.
+Affordable housing transactions, which often involve upwards of five or six different sources of debt financing, tax credit equity, and state and local tax exemptions, present a unique opportunity to create value through efficiency.
+I am constantly piloting new ways we can reduce friction for our clients, creating more and better opportunities to leverage existing assets and unlock new lines of business.
+Our innovation initiatives, including the Code the Deal transactional law hackathon, which I spearheaded on behalf of the firm, are a big part of this.

-I am a member of the Advisory Board of the Moelis Institute for Affordable Housing at NYU and a non-resident fellow at the Furman Center for Real Estate & Urban Policy, each of which conduct cutting edge research on urban development and affordable housing.
+I am a chair of the Affordable Housing Committee of the Furman Center for Real Estate & Urban Policy, which conducts cutting-edge research on urban development and affordable housing.
 In addition to affordable housing, sustainability and green building are very important to me.
 I was a founding board member of GreenHomeNYC, a nonprofit offering offers resources for small- and medium-sized buildings in New York City.

-Both New York City and State government are currently focused on accelerating affordable housing production.
-The New York City Mandatory Inclusionary Housing program is just one example of how the opportunities for both traditional affordable housing developers, market rate developers and players new to the affordable market are expanding in both size and scope.
+Each of the New York City and State governments continue to try to outdo each other in housing production, increasingly insisting upon a substantial mix of incomes.
+At the same time, with the volume of public debt constrained, opportunities abound for less conventional structure and more creative players.
+The New York City Mandatory Inclusionary Housing program and its interplay with Affordable New York (a/k/a 421-a) is just one area where possibilities for both traditional affordable housing developers, market-rate developers and players new to the affordable market are expanding in both size and scope.

 Bisnow | September 12, 2016